Stuffed butterflied leg of lamb

-- Stir together the oil, garlic, rosemary, 1 1/4 teaspoons of the salt, and 1/2 teaspoon of the pepper in a cup; rub all over the lamb.
+- In a small bowl, stir together the oil, garlic, rosemary, 1 1⁄4 tsp of salt, and 1⁄2 tsp of the pepper; rub all over the lamb.
 Place the lamb on a plate; cover and refrigerate at least 2 hours or up to 8 hours.

 - Meanwhile, prepare the couscous according to the package directions, omitting the fat and salt if desired.
-Stir in the parsley, bell pepper, and the remaining 1/4 teaspoon each salt and black pepper.
+Stir in the parsley, bell pepper, and the remaining 1⁄4 tsp each salt and black pepper.
 Let cool.

 - Preheat the oven to 400°F.